 Body Fat Percentage

-The most important metric.
-This should decrease over time on GLP-1.
-If it stays flat or increases, you're losing muscle at a faster rate than fat.
-Healthy ranges: men 10-20%, women 20-30% for general fitness.
+This is the most important number.
+It should go down over time on GLP-1.
+If it stays flat or goes up, you are losing muscle faster than fat.
+Healthy ranges: men 10-20%, women 20-30%.

 Lean Muscle Mass